 We have every reason to believe that there are many of HMB and IMCF fighters who have come into medieval full contact combat from reenacting.
 The variety of armor suitable for this sport is big but not huge.

 It’s definitely rare to see a HMB fighter in Gothic armor.
 A few of the reasons for this are: the expense, the requirements of the highest skills of blacksmithing, and the fact that it’s not suitable for buhurts and only potentially viable in 1vs1 tournaments.

 Small wonder that Gothic armor simply remains, for most of us, an icon and masterpiece of medieval armor craftsmanship.

 By approximately 1470 plate armor coupled with a Sallet helmet became an example of elegance and proportions.

 Neither before nor since were the requirements of beauty and nicety of craftsmanship so tested.
 This period in smithing and craftmanship is inarguably the apex of medieval plate armor’s evolution.

 Later armors are also beautiful, but mostly because of their decorations.

-Nowadays we call this type of armor “Gothic armor”, German: Gotischer Plattenpanzer.
-The title is proved by exact elements of Gothic armor which are made completely in Gothic style.
+Nowadays we call this type of armor “Gothic armor” (German, “Gotischer Plattenpanzer”).
+The title is proved the way in which the elements of Gothic armor fall exactly within the sensibilities of the Gothic stylization.